kamilburda/batcher/docs/sections/Customizing-Export.md

 4. If you want to perform [batch editing](Batch-Editing.md) rather than export, you may want to merge the inserted background with each layer.
 To do so, add the "Merge background" procedure.

-**I want to save the image as a multi-page PDF file.**
+**I want to save the image as a multipage PDF file.**

-While multi-page PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom procedures before the export or export each layer group (instead of the entire image).
+While multipage PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom procedures before the export or export each layer group (instead of the entire image).

 1. Add the "Export" procedure.
 2. Adjust the output folder as needed.
 The folder explorer in the main dialog will be ignored.